 Hayley Tompkins: Lifelike

 New publication for Hayley Tompkins, commissioned by The Modern Institute.
 The book is thread sewn and printed full colour throughout with an additional spot colour on the cover.
-Printed by Pressision in Leeds.
-More images soon.
+Printed by Pressision, Leeds.

 Daphne Oram – An Individual Note

-I am excited to announce that I will be working with the Daphne Oram Trust, Goldsmiths, Adapt for Arts and Anomie Publishing to produce a new edition of Oram’s classic 1972 book An Individual Note of Music, Sound and Electronics.
+I am working with the Daphne Oram Trust, Goldsmiths, Adapt for Arts and Anomie Publishing to produce a new edition of Oram’s classic 1972 book An Individual Note of Music, Sound and Electronics.
 More soon…

 A few years ago I was asked to contribute a music playlist to Studio Music, a project initiated by illustrator Rose Blake (Rose is the daughter of artist Peter Blake).
 The project provides an insight into the creative process of visual practitioners, through the music that they listen to whilst working.
 You can listen to my playlist below and read my comments here.

 I am currently working on a publication which documents the ‘Sensory Systems’ exhibition which took place at the Grundy Art Gallery in Blackpool last September.
 The exhibition brought together a collection of works using light by artists Angela Bulloch, Rafael Lozano-Hemmer, Ann Veronica Janssens, Anthony McCall and Conrad Shawcross.